 According to Opera Graz ballet director Darrel Toulon, there is also a Persian version of the story of Sleeping Beauty.
 It is outside of the European tradition as far as I can see and has no historical relation to the Norse, Perceforest, folk, Battista, Perrault and Grimm versions.

 Here is a the full script of the Disney version of Sleeping Beauty.
-Here are some notes comparing Disney's Sleeping Beauty with the Brother's Grimm version.
+Here are some notes comparing Disney's Sleeping Beauty with the Brother's Grimm and Perrault's version.

 Poet Anne Sexton has writtenn an extended lyric on Sleeping Beauty.